The big news: NIA to investigate terror angle in train derailments, and nine other top stories

 A look at the headlines right now:

-- NIA looking into terror angle in train derailments after tragedy averted on the Goa-Mumbai line: The locomotive’s driver stopped the train carrying 650 passengers after spotting an iron pillar laid across the tracks.
+- NIA looking into terror angle in train derailments after tragedy averted on Goa-Mumbai line: The Madgaon-Dadar Janshatabdi’s driver managed to stop the train carrying 650 passengers after spotting an iron pillar laid across the tracks.

 - Shiv Sena to contest Mumbai civic polls solo, ends 20-year alliance with BJP: Party chief Uddhav Thackeray accused the BJP of ‘attacking us in our own home’ and said he had decided ‘a new path for the Sena’.